jurriaan/aico/README.md

   aico last | delta
   ```

-- **Transparent State.** There is no hidden state or magic. `aico` supports two human-readable session formats:
-  - Legacy: a single `.ai_session.json` file in your project's root containing the entire session.
-  - Shared-history: a tiny pointer file (`.ai_session.json`) that references a lightweight session view (`.aico/sessions/*.json`) and a sharded, append-only history log (`.aico/history/`).
+- **Transparent State.** There is no hidden state or magic. `aico` uses a transparent storage architecture: a tiny pointer file (`.ai_session.json`) references a lightweight session view (`.aico/sessions/*.json`) and a sharded, append-only history log (`.aico/history/`).
 This enables git-like branching via views while keeping all data inspectable and versionable.

 - **Focused on Code Modification.** The `aico gen` (`generate-patch`) command is optimized to produce standard unified diffs, making it ideal for refactoring, adding features, or fixing bugs directly from your terminal.

 ## Features

 - **Streaming Output:** See the AI's response in real-time.
 With the `gen` command, watch as diffs are generated and rendered in-place.
+- **Branching Workflows:** Fork conversations to try different solutions without duplicating history data.
+Switch between session branches seamlessly to manage different tasks or experiments.
 - **Context Management:** Explicitly `add` and `drop` files to control exactly what the AI sees.
 - **History Control:** Easily manage how much of the conversation history is included in the next prompt to balance context-awareness with cost.
 - **Cost and Token Tracking:** See token usage and estimated cost for each interaction.
 - **Standard Tooling:** Includes built-in commands for `commit` generation, session `summarize`ation, and interactive context management.
 - **Editor-Agnostic:** Because it's a CLI tool, `aico` works with any code editor, from Vim to VSCode.

-## Shared-History Sessions
+## Branching and Sessions

-The shared-history format uses a pointer file plus sharded history to support branching workflows.
-All commands, including mutating ones (e.g., `ask`, `gen`, `edit`, `undo/redo`, `set-history`, and context/model updates), work seamlessly on shared-history sessions by default.
+Because `aico` uses a pointer-based architecture, it supports branching workflows by default.
+All commands, including mutating ones (e.g., `ask`, `gen`, `edit`, `undo/redo`, `set-history`, and context/model updates), work seamlessly across branches.
+You can fork conversations to try different solutions without duplicating the entire history data.

 ## Recommended Workflow: Plan and Execute